Skip to Main Content

 • Your study relies upon analyzing unique texts or documents, such as, archival materials or primary documents like diaries or personal letters that do not represent the established body of source literature on the topic?

 Almost all introductions to a research problem require some contextualizing, but the scope and breadth of background information varies depending on your assumption about the reader's level of prior knowledge.
-However, despite this assessment, background information should be brief and succinct and sets the stage for the elaboration of critical points or in-depth discussion of key issues in the literature review section of your paper.
+However, despite this assessment, background information should be relatively brief and focused on setting the stage for the elaboration of critical points or in-depth discussion of key issues in the literature review section of your paper.

 Background of the Problem Section: What do you Need to Consider?
 Anonymous.
 Harvard University; Hopkins, Will G. How to Write a Research Paper.
 SPORTSCIENCE, Perspectives/Research Resources.
 Department of Physiology and School of Physical Education, University of Otago, 1999; Green, L. H. How to Write the Background/Introduction Section.
 Physics 499 Powerpoint slides.
 University of Illinois; Pyrczak, Fred.
 Writing Empirical Research Reports: A Basic Guide for Students of the Social and Behavioral Sciences.
 8th edition.
 Glendale, CA: Pyrczak Publishing, 2014; Stevens, Kathleen C. “Can We Improve Reading by Teaching Background Information?.”
 Journal of Reading 25 (January 1982): 326-329; Woodall, W. Gill.
 Writing the Background and Significance Section.
 Senior Research Scientist and Professor of Communication.
 Center on Alcoholism, Substance Abuse, and Addictions.
 University of New Mexico.